 The Anglo Saxon Chronicle

 Alfred the Great was not just concerned with the military side of being a successful King.
-He was also a very smart individual, likely produced from all his travels to Rome when he was a young boy.
-He insisted that the generations to follow would once again learn from writings and scholars, which had vanished during the Viking destruction of the lands.
+He was also a very smart individual, likely produced from his travels to Rome when he was a young boy.
+Alfred insisted that the generations to follow would once again learn from writings and scholars, which had vanished during the Viking destruction of the lands.
 He established a school of learning, and oversaw the translation of Latin texts to the Anglo-Saxon language, so that all could who could read, could do so.

 Furthermore, Alfred studied laws from other kingdoms, including Mercia, and with some help translated these himself.
 His desire was to ensure peace and prosperity through learning.
 Which is where his association with the most famous Dark Ages documents began, the Anglo Saxon Chronicle.